 Weigh yourself at the beginning and the end of the week to see if your weight increased, decreased, or remained the same.
 This fluctuation, or lack thereof, will indicate whether you’re in surplus, deficit, or maintenance.

-First things first, download an app like MyFitnessPal to start tracking all the food you eat to assist in getting a weight loss plan in place.
+Secondly, an app like MyFitnessPal can help track the food you eat and assist in getting a weight loss plan in place.
 You can even create a physical journal to track calories if it’s easier for you…chose what’s best for you so you’re morel likely to keep up with it.

 Make sure to input snacks and drinks as you consume them.
 A single can of beer can come out to 103 calories!
 500 calories isn’t a lot, so you need to be diligent with tracking.

 To track calories burned or not: Most people overestimate how many calories they burn while exercising and end up overeating.
 Monitoring the calories you burn might be worthwhile, but even smartwatches and Fitbits won’t be 100% accurate and may encourage you to eat more based on inaccurate data.